chipsalliance/caliptra-rtl/README.md

  - Playbook (Microsoft Internal workflow management tool)

 ### **RISCV Toolchain installation** ###
-Note that there is significant configurability when installing the RISCV toolchain.
+There is significant configurability when installing the RISCV toolchain.
 These instructions may be used to create a RISCV installation that will be compatible with the provided Makefile for compiling test C programs.